SamjithRaj/SamjithRaj/README.md

 - 👋 Hi, I’m @SamjithRaj and I'm just starting from scratch.
 - 👀 I’m interested in learning to code
 - 🌱 I’m currently learning AI&ML
-- 💞️ I’m looking to find someone who can teach me how to code properly
 - 📫 You can reach me at reachsamjith@gmail.com

 <!---